mpimd-csc/flexiblas/README.md

 * `FLEXIBLAS_LIBRARY_PATH=PATHS`

-    Add additional paths, in a colon separated list, to the search paths of the **FlexiBLAS** library.
+    Add additional paths, in a colon-separated list, to the search paths of the **FlexiBLAS** library.
 The paths are added in front of the search list.

 **Attention:** In the case of a 64-bit integer build, all environment variables